 Warming the prosciutto slightly before serving releases the flavors and is the perfect sidekick to the unexpected tater tots.

 Daniele Inc, located in Pascoag Rhode Island, is a world renowned charcuterie producer and their prosciutto is the crown jewel of their repertoire.
 Its readily available at your local grocery store and easy to find online.

 These gourmet tots are a dish all ages can get behind, and they break the norm of Easter Sunday expectations.
 For a main dish with the star power to compete with these tots, try this recipe for Braised Lamb Shank.

 Bonus content: Chef Nick reflects on combining the modern and the traditional in the year’s Easter eats.

-Chef Nick Rabar and wife Tracy are the founders of two Avenue N American Kitchen restaurants and The Pantry, a small market locally grown and produced products and hand crafted prepared foods.
+Chef Nick Rabar and wife Tracy are the founders of two Avenue N American Kitchen restaurants, The Pantry, a small market locally grown and produced products and hand crafted prepared foods, and Honeybird, a celebration of modern southern food.
 In his 25+ year culinary career, he has received many honors including two James Beard award nominations.
-Among other media endeavors, Nick is a contributor to the YurView television program Simply Southern New England and to YurView.com.
+Among other media endeavors, Nick is a contributor to the YurView television program Simply New England and to YurView.com.